zeweima/NRES401_ClimateChange/Note.md

 ##### Some cases:
 > Intro to **Steffen et al., (2015)[^Steffen2015]**: This paper discusses the concept of the Anthropocene and the significant changes in human activities and their impact on the Earth system.
 It highlights the "Great Acceleration" in human activities since the mid-20th century, which has led to unprecedented changes in the environment, including climate change, biodiversity loss, and alterations to biogeochemical cycles.

+## GCMs

+Though we have seen some observational/theoretical evidence that greenhouse gases, especially CO2, has the potential to cause global warming, to what extent is unclear.
+There is a gap from increase CO2 $\rightarrow$ more absorbed infrared radiation $\rightarrow$ temperature increase, especailly in a quantatively way.
+Physical models are proposed to bridge this gap.
+Arrhenius was the first person to quantify the impact of CO2 on global temperature in 19th century [^Arrhenius1897].
+His work mainly based on the energy balance, considering energy partitioning, greenhouse effects and water vapor feedbacks, which set the foundation for modern climate models.
+The framework is further developed, and one important milestone is the work by Manabe and Wetherald (1967)[^Manabe1967], who developed a **one-dimensional** radiative-convective model to simulate the vertical structure of the atmosphere and its response to increased CO2 levels.
+Manabe recieved the [Nobel Prize in Physics in 2021](https://www.nobelprize.org/prizes/physics/2021/summary/) for their work on climate models ([lecture video](https://www.nobelprize.org/prizes/physics/2021/manabe/lecture/)).

+Nowadays, those physical models model becomes more and more complex, and now are performed on 3D grids with higher spatial and temporal resolutions, generally known as General Circulation Models (GCMs).

+General Circulation Models (GCMs), also known as Climate Models (CMs), are numerical models that simulate the Earth's climate system.
+They are based on the fundamental principles of physics, including the conservation of mass, momentum, and energy.
+GCMs divide the Earth into a three-dimensional grid and solve equations that describe the behavior of the atmosphere, oceans, land surface, and ice.

+##### Some notes:

+> Intro to **Svante Arrhenius**.
+Arrhenius is a well-known Swedish physicist and chemist.
+He set the foundation for the modern theory of electrolytic dissociation, for which he won the Nobel Prize in Chemistry in 1903.
+Based on that, he also proposed the definition of acid and alkalis.
+The Arrhenius equation, which describes the temperature dependence of reaction rates, is also been used in various fields of science, including earth and soil biogeochemistry.
+He was also the first person to quantitatively estimate the impact of CO2 on global temperature, proposing that doubling CO2 concentration could lead to a significant increase in global temperature.

 ### IPCC report